 - If your doing this activity with multiple children have each child sign their work in the corner before beginning.

-Pin this Easy Fall Painting Craft to Pinterest to save it for later.
+Pin this Easy Fall Painting for Kids Craft to Pinterest to save it for later.

 Extended Learning Resources